Vivekanand-R/AI-Product-Framework/README.md

 6. Roadmaps: Influenced by internal power dynamics, revenue pressures, and external optics.
 Craft roadmaps that manage expectations while protecting the product vision.

 7. The Hidden Cost of Technical Debt: Tech debt silently slows down future development, increases bugs, and destroys velocity.
+Addressing tech debt is a investment for long-term agility and scalability.

 8. The Build-First Bias: Shipping features does not equal delivering value.
 Organizations confuse output with outcomes, falling into the "build bias" — where teams keep building without validating impact.